adunna/STASiS/README.md

 ## Technical details
 #### Front-end
 With our front, we trying to achieve one simple goal: Make the UI as clean as possible while still displaying all the information to the user.
-Materialize (by Google) seemed to be a natural fit for this.
-We use a grid layout that is responsive to the device's screen size.
-We get all the data from the server asynchronously.
-This means that the user does not experience a slow browser experience.
+Materialize, which implements Material Design by Google, seemed to be a natural fit for this.
+We use a grid layout that is responsive to the device's screen size, and we get all the data from the server asynchronously.
+This means that the user does not experience a slow browsing experience, but still has all the necessary information plus nice visualizations.

 ## Running the server